zzzprojects/learn-orm/tutorials/vb-net/directives.md

  - All these directives begin with `#`, and only white-space characters may appear before a directive on a line.
  - These directives are not statements.
- - VB.Net compiler does not have a separate preprocessor, but, the directives work like a preprocessor.
+ - VB.Net compiler does not have a separate preprocessor, but the directives work like a preprocessor.
  - It also helps in conditional compilation.

 In VB.Net, the following types of directives are available.